-There are 2 different styles of the telephone entry systems (Surface mounts and Flush mounts-1803/1810 only), and different ways to mount them (On a wall, in a wall, attached to a architectural style post, kiosk, etc).
-Models will ALL need a telephone line, power and communication wires run to them in conduit or inside a architectural style post.
+There are 2 different styles of the 1802 telephone entry system (Surface and Flush mounts), and different ways to mount them (On a wall, in a wall, attached to a architectural style post, kiosk, etc).
+Models will ALL need power and communication wires run to them in conduit or inside a architectural style post.
 Feed all of the wires through the back or bottom of the entry system using the existing knock-outs provided in the enclosures.
 DO NOT make any new holes in the enclosure to feed wires through.
 Keep ALL the entry system's wires away from any existing high voltage power wires a minimum of 6" to help prevent any noise and hum pickup in the system's phone line.
-The system MUST also be properly arounded to function correctly.
+The system MUST also be properly grounded to function correctly.

+WARNING

-WARNING If this telephone entry system is used to control a vehicular gate with an automatic gate operator, the telephone entry system must be mounted a minimum of ten (10) feet away from the gate and gate operator, or in such a way that the user cannot come into contact with the gate or gate operator when using this entry system.
+If this telephone entry system is used to control a vehicular gate with an automatic gate operator, the telephone entry system must be mounted a minimum of six (6) feet away from the gate and gate operator, or in such a way that the user cannot come into contact with the gate or gate operator when using this entry system.

 The telephone entry system contains static sensitive components that can be damaged or destroyed by static discharges during installation.

 Discharge any static prior to removing the circuit board by touching a proper ground device.
 GREAT care must be taken after removing the components from the enclosure to protect them throughout the installation.
 Carelessness on your part is NOT covered under warranty.